In 'Facts And Fears,' Ex-Spy Boss Clapper Comes In From The Cold, Badly Chilled

 "House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell said they would not support a bipartisan statement that might hurt their nominee for president," Clapper writes.
 "I was disappointed but not surprised.
 It seemed they had decided by then that they didn't care who their nominee was, how he got elected or what effects having a foreign power influence our election would have on the nation, as long as they won."

-Eventually, Homeland Security Secretary Jeh Johnson and Clapper do release a joint statement attributing the 2016 active measures to the Russians — but, hours later, the Access Hollywood tape appears, and not long after that, WikiLeaks embarrasses Clinton's campaign chairman, John Podesta, by releasing his emails.
+Eventually, Homeland Security Secretary Jeh Johnson and Clapper did release a joint statement attributing the 2016 active measures to the Russians.
+But, hours later, the Access Hollywood tape of Trump making lewd comments appears.
+And not long after that, WikiLeaks embarrasses Clinton's campaign chairman, John Podesta, by releasing his emails.

 "Our warning on Russian interference was so effectively buried that, in December [2016], the national consensus held that the intelligence community and DHS had failed to provide any warning about the Russians before the election," Clapper writes.

-Elsewhere, he confesses he doesn't know whether Americans didn't see the warning or didn't care, but ultimately "I saw that our efforts ended up having all the impact of another raindrop in a storm at sea."
+Elsewhere, he confesses that he doesn't know whether Americans didn't see the warning or didn't care, but said that ultimately, "I saw that our efforts ended up having all the impact of another raindrop in a storm at sea."

-The intelligence agencies didn't make an assessment about whether Russia's active measures affected the outcome of the election, but Clapper says he believes personally that they did.
+The intelligence agencies didn't make an assessment about whether Russia's active measures affected the outcome of the election, but Clapper says he believes they did.
 The brilliance of the attack was the way it exploited nearly every aspect of social and mass media in the 21st century, including with self-reinforcing amplification by American journalists and Trump himself, he writes.

 Although Clapper stands by the assessment that Putin wanted to throw the race Trump's way, he also argues the Russians' broadest objective was to undermine the foundation of democracy itself.